-To arrive at a claimant-favorable analysis, a neutron dose should be calculated in all Hanford facilities with any potential for neutron dose using a neutron-to-photon ratios listed in Table 6E-5.
+To arrive at a favorable to claimant analysis, a neutron dose should be calculated in all Hanford facilities with any potential for neutron dose using a neutron-to-photon ratios listed in Table 6E-5.
 The photon dose should be adjusted for any missed dose before applying the neutron-to-photon ratio to estimate the neutron dose.